 Oscars 2023: How to watch every Best Picture nominee

-The 2023 Oscar nominations are in, and this year there are 10 films up for best picture -- the most movies nominated in the category in over a decade.
+The 2023 Oscar nominations are in, and this year there are 10 films up for best picture -- the most movies that can be nominated in the category.
 Ranging from twisted satirical comedies to moving historical dramas, The Academy Awards nominees are an eclectic bunch this year.
 Keep reading to find out where to watch all the 2023 best picture nominees.

 The top products in this article: